ExpediaGroup/flyte-cli/README.md

 ```

 ### Test command
+Executes the step in the provided file.
+Test files MUST contain the
-Test command is executing step with provided test file containing step, trigger event and optional context and datastore items.
+step, and trigger event definitions, and can optionally contain context and datastore
+items as required.
 It should be in json or yaml format.

-Example:
+Example yaml file:
 ```
 step:
   id: status